-I glazed these in homemade chocolate sauce you can whip up in no time, but feel free to glaze yours in cake frosting that you’ve warmed and thinned with a bit of milk if you need a shortcut.
+I glazed these in homemade chocolate sauce and a classic vanilla you can whip up in no time.
 You can also check out this post for 5 glaze recipes, too!

 Need help working with yeast?
 Check out my 3 easy tips for activating it here.

 - 3/4 cup semi sweet chocolate chips